Best Reading Programs for Self-Contained Classrooms

 *****3.5

-Best for: Programs prioritizing functional word recognition and highly scaffolded reading routines for students with significant learning needs
+Best for: Programs prioritizing functional sight-word instruction and scaffolded reading routines for students with significant learning needs

 Pros

-• +Clear routines and repetition can help students who need intensive practice
+• +Structured routines can help students practice functional word recognition

 Cons